Kids Making a Difference: Youth Groups Clean Up Tennessee

 Girl Scouts Heart of the South, Troop 40072

-The Girl Scouts of America in Tennessee are making significant strides in litter prevention through TDOT’s Nobody Trashes Tennessee (NTT) Patch program.
-Following its initial launch with the Girl Scouts of Middle Tennessee in 2023, the program has expanded to include Girl Scouts Heart of the South and Girl Scouts of Southern Appalachians.
-In the first two months alone, nearly 1,000 Girl Scouts earned their patches by participating in community cleanups and other service projects.
-The program encourages Troops of all ages to get involved through activities like completing educational worksheets, litter cleanups, neighborhood beautification projects, and participation in special events such as No Trash November, the Great American Cleanup and Keep Tennessee Beautiful Month.
+The Girl Scouts of America are one of the largest youth groups cleaning up Tennessee.
+The are making significant strides in litter prevention through TDOT’s Nobody Trashes Tennessee (NTT) Patch program.
+Initially the program launched in 2023 with the Girl Scouts of Middle Tennessee.
+Since then, it has expanded to include the Girl Scouts Heart of the South and Girl Scouts of Southern Appalachians, now covering all of Tennessee.
+In just the first two months alone, nearly 1,000 Girl Scouts earned their patches through cleanups and other service projects.
+Furthermore, through various activities like completing educational worksheets, litter cleanups, beautification projects, girls of all ages are able to get involved.
+Scouts and other youth groups can also clean up Tennessee by participating in special events like No Trash November, the Great American Cleanup and Keep Tennessee Beautiful Month.
 The Girl Scouts’ commitment to environmental education and community service is making a meaningful impact across the state.

 Boy Scouts of America